Seven Natural Fly Repellents You Can Make at Home

 - 10 drops of liquid soap

-- First, heat the vinegar to make the smell stronger.
+- Firstly, heat the vinegar to accentuate its smell

-- Once warm, pour it into a container.
+- Then, pour it into a container once it’s warm

-- Add the 10 drops of liquid soap and stir until well-mixed.
+- Add the 10 drops of liquid soap and stir it until it’s homogeneous

-- To finish, put it wherever you have flies and you’ll see them end up in the container.
+- Finally, put it wherever there are flies and you’ll see how they fill the container